Casa's Residential Treatment Program

-Our clinically managed high-intensity Residential Treatment Program is delivered in a loving, home-like environment.
-Our clinical team of highly skilled therapists and certified addiction counselors are led by our Medical Director, Clinical Director, and Director of Programs and Compliance.
-Clients are assessed and placed in the appropriate level of care based on their addiction severity and the individual needs.
-Each woman’s treatment plan is individualized to address her unique experiences and challenges to a life in recovery.
+Our clinically managed Residential Treatment Program is delivered in a supportive, home-like environment.
+The clinical team of highly skilled therapists and certified addiction counselors are led by our Medical Director, Clinical Director, and Director of Programs and Compliance.
+Clients are assessed and placed in the appropriate level of care based on their individual needs.
+Each woman’s treatment plan is individualized to address her unique experiences and challenges.
 Click here for what to bring.

 Co-Occurring Disorder Education and Treatment Benefits